Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] On-Demand.
 - [ ] Dedicated Hosts.
 - [y] Spot Instances.
---------Till Here-------

 **[⬆ Back to Top](#table-of-contents)**

 ### Which of the following AWS services can be used to serve large amounts of online video content with the lowest possible latency?
 (Select TWO)

 - [ ] appGateway.
-- [ ] Amazon S3.
+- [y] Amazon S3.
 - [ ] Amazon Elastic File System (EFS).
 - [ ] Amazon Glacier.
-- [ ] Amazom CloudFront.
+- [y] Amazom CloudFront.

 **[⬆ Back to Top](#table-of-contents)**

 ### What can AWS edge locations be used for?
 (Select TWO)
+GG
 - [ ] Hosting applications.
-- [ ] Delivering content closer to users.
+- [y] Delivering content closer to users.
 - [ ] Running NoSQL database caching services.
-- [ ] Reducing traffic on the server by caching responses.
+- [y] Reducing traffic on the server by caching responses.
-- [ ] Sending notification messages to end users.
+- [ ] Sending notification messages to end users. #m?

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is planning to migrate from on-premises to the AWS Cloud.
 When AWS tool or service provides detailed reports on estimated cost savings after migration?

-- [ ] AWS Total Cost of Ownership (TCO) Calculator.
+- [y] AWS Total Cost of Ownership (TCO) Calculator.
 - [ ] Cost Explorer.
 - [ ] AWS Budgets.
 - [ ] AWS Migration Hub.